-Prerequisite(s): CNMS-111 or 120 Corequisite(s): none
+Prerequisite(s): CNMS-111 or 120

-CNMS 230 Video on Location Basics 3 cr.
+CNMS 230 Video on Location Basics

 Working outside of the studio environment, students will learn basic "on location" video production skills.
 Using basic field production equipment students will shoot and edit simple exercises designed to build good on location habits.
 Through the exploration of a wide range of audio and video tools, commonly used on location, students will learn how to recognize and solve potential problems.
 Emphasis will be placed on developing strong pre-production planning and research skills.